2023 WORLD LITERATURE STUDENT CONFERENCE PRESENTS:

 - Our panels range across literature, cinema, & the image, and investigate the socio-political, cultural, and literary fallouts of cross-national encounters.

-We invite undergraduates across all SFU faculties & year levels to submit proposals for the conference.
-ALL VIRTUAL FORMATS will be considered—artwork, creative texts or recordings, film shorts, recorded “papers” and so on!
-We encourage presentations which use different perspectives, including geopolitical, postcolonial, linguistic, psychological, or environmental approaches.
-All submissions will be treated with equal attention & confidentiality.
-A completed project is not needed at the time of proposal, only a short abstract or description of 100+ words.
+This is an interdisciplinary event, and we invite students of all faculties and year levels to submit proposals that encompass literature, translation, cinema, and the image.
+We encourage different perspectives, including geographic, ideological, post-colonial, linguistic, psychological, or environmental approaches.
+Submissions from all departments will be treated with equal attention & confidentiality.
+A completed project is not needed at the time of proposal, only a short abstract or description of 150+ words.
+Email

 Each speaker will have four to five minutes to present their paper; therefore, the actual papers should be no more than 500–600 words in length.
 We look forward to reading your interpretations and responses to this year’s theme!
 See the conference submission portal or email proposals to firstname.lastname@example.org